-To the Honorable Mr. Johnnie Page, Mayor And Board of Aldermen and Alderwomen Port Vincent, Louisiana
+To the Honorable Ms. Angela Elmore, Mayor And Board of Aldermen and Alderwomen Port Vincent, Louisiana

-We have performed the procedures enumerated below, which were agreed to by the management of the Village of Port Vincent, Louisiana and the Legislative Auditor, State of Louisiana, on the Village's compliance with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire during the year ended June 30, 2020, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
+We have performed the procedures enumerated below on the Village of Port Vincent's ("the Village") compliance with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire during the year ended June 30, 2021, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
 The Village's management is responsible for its financial records and compliance with applicable laws and regulations.
-The sufficiency of these procedures is solely the responsibility of the specified parties.
-Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.